Archaic Greek sculpture: Other forms

-Quite frequent in archaic art is the enthroned figure.
+Enthroned figures appear quite frequently in art of the Archaic period.
 Typically, this posture was reserved for deities and personages of high esteem.
-Strabo states that in archaic times images of worship of Athena were preferably represented in this position, but the relics we know of, about eighty examples, as a rule do not show enough distinctive features to identify the deity.
-In the origin of the type its great majority were female images, the few male ones could figure Dionysus, magistrates or heroes.
-In the 6th century BC the model spread, depicting figures of both sexes, being found in a variety of contexts - funeral, votive-religious and commemorative.
+Strabo states that in Archaic times images of worship of Athena were preferably represented in this position, but the relics we know of (about eighty examples) as a rule do not show enough distinctive features to identify the deity.
+In the origin of the type the great majority were female images; the few male ones could figure Dionysus, magistrates or heroes.
+In the 6th century BC the model spread, depicting figures of both sexes, and could be found in a variety of contexts – funeral, votive-religious and commemorative.

 Also interesting was the typology of large equestrian figures, though limited to the regions of Attica and its dependency Delos.
-Their origin is obscure; the examples of bronze and terracotta statuettes from earlier times do not suggest a direct formal descent, rather it seems that their design derived from early 6th century BCE vase painting.
-The type flourished in Attica as a reflection of the aristocratic life of Athens, where several elite families had in their names components derived from hippos, "horse," moreover the horse was an animal associated with Athena and Poseidon, the gods who in the founding myth of the city disputed its sovereignty, and so the depiction of knights took on special political and religious significance in the region.
+Their origin is obscure; the examples of bronze and terracotta statuettes from earlier times do not suggest a direct formal descent – rather it seems that their design derived from vase painting of the early 6th century BC.
+The type flourished in Attica as a reflection of the aristocratic life of Athens, where several elite families had in their names components derived from hippos 'horse'; moreover the horse was an animal associated with Athena and Poseidon, the gods who in the founding myth of the city disputed its sovereignty, and so the depiction of knights took on special political and religious significance in the region.
 A fine example is the Rampin Rider, illustrated in detail at the opening of this article.
-Finally, other secondary forms in Archaic sculpture are the figures of fantastic animals like griffins and sphinxes, or real ones like lions and horses, funerary stelae, commemorative columns, and some vases with sculptural elements.
+Finally, other secondary forms in Archaic sculpture are the figures of fantastic animals such as griffins and sphinxes, or real ones such as lions and horses, funerary stelae, commemorative columns, and some vases with sculptural elements.